xljiulang/CYarp/README.md

 CYarp-TargetUri: {Access Uri of target httpServer}
 ```

-If the server is verified successfully, it will respond with a `101` status code.
+If the server is verified successfully, it will respond with a `101` status code and Set-Cookie is optional.
 ```
 HTTP/1.1 101 Switching Protocols
 Connection: Upgrade
+Set-Cookie: <load balancer cookie>
 ```

 At this time, the long connection based on `tcp` has been completed, and then the following Stream in the long connection must implement the following functions